asimpletune/craigslist-roommate-ad/ad.md

 #### Kitchen

 The kitchen's pretty cool.
 We have a lot of counter and cabinet space.
-Fridge space could be improved, but we have plans to get a second fridge.
+We have TWO fridges!!!
+(Can you believe it?)
 If you're into coffee, we have a pretty nice machine.
 Also, we use reusable lint-free towels instead of paper towels which is cool and it makes cleaning really easy.

 Some of us cook every day, some of us not at all.